A Unified Noise-Curvature View of Loss of Trainability

+This bound tightens as sharpness variance exceeds average sharpness, which we refer to as fragile (or unstable) sharpness.

 \emph{Interpretation.} The bound shows that larger $\mu_t$ and smaller $\sigma_t^2$ make curvature along the preconditioned direction more \emph{predictable}, permitting larger safe steps.
-Conversely, when $\alpha^{\star}_{\mathrm{vol}}(t)$ \emph{decays} ($\sigma_t^2\gg\mu_t$), the curvature signal weakens; persistent exceedance $\alpha_t>\alpha^{\star}_{\mathrm{vol}}(t)$ indicates curvature-noise–dominated updates and precedes loss of trainability (cf.\ Fig.~\ref{fig:early-warning}).
+In continual learning, volatility can arise when the optimizer moves through non-stationary landscapes with shifting geometry or slips into sharp regions where curvature estimates fail.
+This pattern has been observed empirically when weight-norm growth or feature collapse drives the optimizer into regions of the parameter-space where local geometry varies drastically across mini-batches.
+Consequently, when $\alpha^{\star}_{\mathrm{vol}}(t)$ \emph{decays} ($\sigma_t^2\gg\mu_t$), the curvature signal weakens; persistent exceedance $\alpha_t>\alpha^{\star}_{\mathrm{vol}}(t)$ indicates curvature-noise dominated updates and precedes LoT (Fig.~\ref{fig:early-warning}).

-\paragraph{Effective step drift} Even with L2 weight decay, the layerwise effective step \(\alpha_t\) drifts upward across tasks (Fig.~\ref{fig:alpha-safe}).
-Weight-norm growth shifts gradient statistics and Adam-style preconditioning converts this shift into larger \(\alpha_t\).
-Compared to a ReLU baseline (App.~\ref{app:abla}), L2 moderates but does not halt the drift.
-As \(\alpha_t\) approaches or crosses conservative thresholds \(\alpha^{\star}_{g}(t)\) and \(\alpha^{\star}_{\mathrm{vol}}(t)\), an increasing share of updates becomes noise- or volatility-dominated even when curvature remains benign.
-In principle, loss of trainability can be mitigated by reducing the effective step size (\(\alpha_t\)) or, equivalently, by increasing the batch size (\(B\)).
-Appendix~\ref{app:abla-link} connects this mechanism to further isolated explanations.
+\paragraph{Effective step-size drift} Even with L2 weight decay, the layerwise effective step-size \(\alpha_t\) drifts upward across tasks (Fig.~\ref{fig:alpha-safe}).
+As \(\alpha_t\) approaches or crosses thresholds \(\alpha^{\star}_{g}(t)\) and \(\alpha^{\star}_{\mathrm{vol}}(t)\), an increasing share of updates becomes gradient noise- or curvature-noise dominated.
+In principle, LoT can be mitigated by reducing \(\alpha_t\) or, equivalently, by increasing the batch size (\(B\)).